NURTURE GAIA Bangkok Art Biennale (BAB)

 The project is facilitated and editorially supported by Brian Curtin, an Irish-born art writer and lecturer based in Bangkok, who is supported by Circa’sArchive Project Editor’ award.

-Please click here for the original brief, introductions to the commissioned projects are here, and the writings are archived here.
+Please click here for the original brief, an introduction to one of the commissioned projects is here, and the projects are archived here.

 DESIRE LINES Tania Rutland